pengweiqhca/Xunit.DependencyInjection/README.md

 }
 ```

-How to use InstancePerTest(not test class)£¿
+How to use InstancePerTest(not test class)?
 ``` C#
 public class InstancePerTest : IDisposable
 {